Katy has been knitting and crocheting for 10 years and selling her items at local craft shows in Colorado for three years.

 Total up these three elements to determine the price of your item.

-Alternatives to Craft Shows
+5. Alternatives to Craft Shows

-Crafts shows take a lot of set up, time commitment and sometimes expensive booth fees.
+Crafts shows take a lot of setup, time commitment and sometimes expensive booth fees.
 Often the results can be hit or miss so a handmade business needs to be large enough to weather the ups and downs.

-Other alternative market places exist that might be a better fit for your handmade business or allow you to add additional income streams that will benefit from the marketing you accomplish at craft fairs.
+Other alternative marketplaces exist that might be a better fit for your handmade business or allow you to add additional income streams that will benefit from the marketing you accomplish at craft fairs.

 Setting up a store on Etsy and selling your handmade items there allows a handmade business to keep operating in between craft shows.
-If you still attend craft shows, hand out your business cards and let passerbys know you are selling on Etsy.
+If you still attend craft shows, hand out your business cards and let passersby know you are selling on Etsy.
 Then they can find you online later when they are ready to buy.

-Handmade Product Website
+2. Handmade Product Website

 You can offer your goods to retail stores at a wholesale price.
 This means they will do the selling for you and you get paid immediately.
 Some items work much better than others for selling via wholesale so you will have to consider product volume before choosing this route.

 Partnering with an established retail store or another local maker can open up more opportunities for selling.
 Consider sharing booth fees or website space to increase your product's visibility.
-A good partnership will be benefit to both parties.
+A good partnership will benefit both parties.

-Successful Craft Shows to Knit/Crochet Items
+Successful Craft Shows